-I joined the team for eight weeks and learnt about different aspects of the job; monitoring media coverage, press releases, pitches and writing content for client websites.
-My largest project was creating a guide to investing, aimed at twenty-somethings like myself who were mostly unfamiliar with personal finance.
-I researched, read a lot and learnt how to write in a style different to that of the essays I was used to.
+I created a Guide to Investing as my largest project.
+I aimed it at twenty-somethings like myself.
+They, like me, were mostly unfamiliar with personal finance.
+As a result, I researched and read a lot.
+In addition, I learnt how to write in a style different to that of the essays I was used to.

 In my final week I joined Chris on an overnight trip to Amsterdam for a writing course with partner firm Bellier Communications.
 I enjoyed the training and likewise, the opportunity to talk to other PR professionals.
 I also got to know a beautiful city I hadn’t visited before.
 It was a brilliant experience to round off the internship.

 I stayed in touch with Bulletin.
 Halfway through my final year of university I was offered a graduate position with them.
 It has been a strange year in which to graduate and start a new job, but it’s a brilliant team to be a part of and I feel extremely privileged.
 I would advise students to apply for internships.
 Even if you don’t know too much about the sector at first – it could help you on the path from internship to full-time job.

 Are you interested in a career in writing about money and financial services?
 Why not take a look at our case studies to see the sort of work we do.
 Please get in touch if you are interested in knowing more.